onflow/nft-storefront/docs/documentation.md

 ### Considerations

-1. ***Auto cleanup*** `NFTStorefrontV2` provides the [`getDuplicateListingIDs`](#fun-getDuplicateListingIDs) function to support cleanup of duplicate listings.
-The only drawback of this applies to NFTs with large numbers of duplicate listings.
-When a NFT is listed in a large number of marketplaces and performs cleanup on sale, it will slow the purchase and in the worst case may trigger an out-of-gas error.
+1. ***Auto cleanup*** the `NFTStorefrontV2` standard autoamtes the cleanup of duplicate listings at time of sale.
+However, if an NFT has a large number of duplicate listings, it may slow the purchase and, in the worst case, may trigger an out-of-gas error.

     ***Note:*** We recommend maintaining <= 50(TBD) duplicate listings of any given NFT.